Pinnawala Central College

 The college is funded by the Ministry of Education, which appoints its principal, and falls within the Mawanella Education zone.
 The principal is the head of the administration of the college and is assisted by a vice principal.
-The college educates close to 2,800 students for their secondary education (Grade 6-13).The college hostels are administered by the warden under the supervision of the principal and assisted by a sub-warden.
+The college educates around 2,800 students for their secondary education (Grades 6–13).
+The college hostels are administered by the wardens under the supervision of the principal and assisted by a sub-warden.

 History

 Pinnawala Central College was established in 1882 as the 'Government Boys' School' on 0.5 ha of land with 45 students and 6 teachers in one building.
 There were no written records from 1882 to 1926.
-According to the written history, Mr. Brampisingo was the first principal, appointed for 1920-1926.
-In the beginning, there were only a few classes covered local syllabus for grade 1 to 5.
+According to the written history, Mr. Brampisingo was the first principal, appointed from 1920–1926.
+In the beginning, there were only a few classes that covered the local syllabus for grades 1 to 5.
 In 1956, the school was upgraded to a mixed(co-educational) school.
 The school student population also got increased drastically from 1926 to 1958 and new buildings and staff were added to the school.
-A contribution was offered by philanthropist and late minister N. H. Keerthiratne and S. A. Lokubandara Bentota.
+A contribution was offered by a philanthropist and politician, N. H. Keerthiratne, and S. A. Lokubandara Bentota.

-In 1963, the opportunity was obtained to follow the Advanced Level Examination in Arts stream and increased the classes from grades 1-12 and laid the path for more students to enroll at the school.
-Students were allowed to enter the Advanced Level in the science stream in 1964 and later in the commerce stream; it became a national school on 12 September 1995 with grades 6-13.
+In 1963, the opportunity was obtained to follow the Advanced Level Examination in Arts stream increased the classes from grades 1–12 and laid the path for more students to enrol at the school.
+Students were allowed to enter the Advanced Level in the science stream in 1964 and later in the commerce stream; it became a national school on 12 September 1995 with grades 6–13.